devIbrahim/tesseract-ocr/README.md

-## Text-based image to text convertor.
+## Extract text from a text-based image.

 ### How to use this